• Skip to primary navigation

 • Make the sauce in advance.
 It can be stored in the fridge for up to 3 days.

-• Leftover sauce can be consumed cold or warm and used in a variety of sandwiches (with ham-definitely a winner), wraps, and salads.
+• Leftover sauce can be consumed cold or warm and used in a variety of sandwiches, wraps, and salads.

-• If you don’t have fresh trout you can use frozen, just make sure to pat it dry to remove any excess water before cooking.
+• If you don’t have fresh trout, you can use frozen.
+Thaw it and make sure to pat it dry to remove any excess water before cooking.

 • Don’t skip the foil.
 Baking trout in foil packets helps the fish cook perfectly tender.
 While the fish fillets bake, the sauce coats the fish nicely, and all the juices are formed at the bottom of the packet.